Does Soybean Oil Contain Soy? Understanding the Relationship

 TL;DR

-Soybean oil is derived from soybeans, but highly refined soybean oil typically does not contain significant amounts of soy protein, making it generally safe for those with soy allergies.
-However, cold-pressed, expelled, or extruded soybean oils may contain soy proteins and should be avoided by those allergic to soy.
-Always read labels and consult with a healthcare provider if you have a soy allergy.
+Soybean oil, derived from soybeans, is a common cooking oil that may raise concerns for individuals with soy allergies.
+While highly refined soybean oil typically does not contain significant amounts of soy protein and is generally considered safe for those with soy allergies, cold-pressed or unrefined soybean oils may contain proteins that can trigger allergic reactions.
+Always check labels and consult with a healthcare provider regarding soy allergies.

 Soybean OilEdible Oilquestion